 There are many thought leaders who believe we are experiencing the Fourth Industrial Revolution.
-A "revolution" characterized by technologies that are merging the physical, digital and biological world.
-It is like a tsunami wave that affects all disciplines, economies and industries and even the biological boundaries of the human being.
+A “revolution” characterized by technologies that are merging the physical, digital and biological world.
+It is like a tsunami wave that affects all disciplines, economies and industries and even the biological boundaries of human beings.
 I am sure that healthcare will be the main industrial area of this revolution and the main catalysts for change will be artificial intelligence and Big Data.

-Artificial intelligence ... real
+Artificial intelligence… real

 But there is already more.